Trustworthy Data Spaces: A Dialogue Between North and South (WTO Public Forum 2022)

 Artificial intelligence and the internet of things

-AI applications are driving digital transformation across a diverse range of industries, including energy, healthcare, smart manufacturing, transport, and other strategic sectors that rely on IEC Standards and Conformity Assessment Systems.
+AI applications are driving digital transformation across diverse industries, including energy, healthcare, smart manufacturing, transport, and other strategic sectors that rely on IEC Standards and Conformity Assessment Systems.
 AI technologies allow insights and analytics that go far beyond the capabilities of legacy analytic systems.

-For example, digital transformation of the grid is enabling increased automation, making it more efficient and able to integrate fluctuating renewable energy sources seamlessly.
-IEC Standards pave the way for the use of a variety of digital technologies relating to smart energy.
-They deal with issues such as the integration of renewable energies within the electrical network but also increased automatisation.
+For example, the digital transformation of the grid enables increased automation, making it more efficient and able to integrate fluctuating renewable energy sources seamlessly.
+IEC Standards pave the way for the use of a variety of digital technologies relating to intelligent energy.
+They deal with issues such as integrating renewable energies within the electrical network but also increased automatisation.

 The IEC’s work in the area of AI takes a three-pronged approach.
 IEC experts focus on sector-specific needs (vertical standards) and conformity assessment, while the joint IEC and International Organization for Standardization (ISO) technical committee on AI, JTC1/SC 42, brings together technology experts, as well as ethicists, lawyers, social scientists, and others to develop generic and foundational standards (horizontal standards).

 In addition, IEC Safety Standards are an essential element of the framework for AI applications in power utilities and smart manufacturing.
-IEC Conformity Assessment Systems complete the process by ensuring that the standards are properly implemented.
+IEC Conformity Assessment Systems complete the process by ensuring the standards are properly implemented.

-SC 42 addresses some of the concerns about the use and application of AI technologies.
+SC 42 addresses some concerns about the use and application of AI technologies.
 For example, data quality standards for ML and analytics are crucial for helping to ensure that applied technologies produce useful insights and eliminate faulty features.

 Governance standards in AI and the business process framework for big data analytics address how the technologies can be governed and overseen from a management perspective.
 International standards in the areas of trustworthiness, ethics, and societal concerns will ensure responsible deployment.